NZguy/info343-in-class/bootstrap/exercise/README.md

 ### Projects section

 The cards are expandable.
-To expand, click the '...' and the section that appears should have the project descriiption and what event/class/job/etc it was done for.
+To expand, click the '...' and the section that appears should have the project description and what event/class/job/etc it was done for.

 * Default state